ADD CONDITION

 Dosage and Administration

 To use this medication, start by peeling off the protective backing from the patch.
-Apply the sticky side directly to the affected area on your skin, and then carefully remove the remaining backing.
-You can wear the patch for up to 8 hours, but make sure not to use it more than 3 to 4 times in a single day.
+Then, apply the sticky side directly to the affected area of your skin.
+Make sure to remove the backing carefully to ensure the patch sticks well.
+You can wear the patch for up to 8 hours, and you should not use it more than 3 to 4 times in a single day.

-If you are using this medication for a child under 12 years old, it’s important to consult a doctor before applying the patch.
-This ensures that the treatment is safe and appropriate for their age and condition.
+If you are using this medication for a child under 12 years old, it’s important to consult a doctor first to ensure it’s safe and appropriate for them.
+Always follow these guidelines to ensure effective and safe use of the patch.

 What to Avoid

-It's important to keep this medication out of reach of children to prevent accidental ingestion.
-If you or someone else swallows it, seek medical help immediately or contact a Poison Control Center for assistance.
+It's important to keep this product out of reach of children to ensure their safety.
+If a child accidentally swallows it, seek medical help right away or contact a Poison Control Center at 1-800-222-1222.

-There are no specific contraindications, controlled substance classifications, or noted risks of abuse, misuse, or dependence associated with this medication.
-However, always use it responsibly and follow any additional guidance from your healthcare provider.
+There are no specific contraindications, controlled substance classifications, or noted risks of abuse, misuse, or dependence associated with this product.
+However, always use it responsibly and follow the instructions provided.

 Side Effects